alexanderwallin/snappy-react-scroll-paginator/README.md

 * `axis` - Which axis to paginate along
 * `children` - Child nodes
+* `className` - A class name that will be set on the root element
 * `isEnabled` - Whether the paginator is enabled or not.
 If set to `false`, no scroll or wheel events will be touched.
 * `mayPaginate` - Whether pagination should take place.
 This will not affect event cancellation, which means you can capture scrolling behaviour while pausing actual pagination.
 * `numPages` - How many pages are in the paginator